Wild Kingdom: Overview of original program

-One of Wild Kingdoms film editors, Bernard Braham, was offered membership with the American Cinema Editors in 1979 and won an EDDIE award in Hollywood for best documentary of the year for the episode "Desert Spring".
-His competition for the award was a National Geographic episode titled "Gold".
-He was also nominated for several other awards.

-Perkins often introduced commercial spots by tying them into the subject of the show.
-For example, at the end of a segment about lions, he might say something like, "Just as the mother lion protects her cubs, you can protect your children with an insurance policy from Mutual of Omaha..."

 The format of the show often featured Perkins narrating off-camera, describing Fowler's on-camera work with the wild animals.
-This was commonly parodied as Perkins saying "I'll wait here [someplace safe] while Jim [does something or other with the dangerous animal]".
-However, according to a 1997 interview with Fowler, Perkins never said any such thing: according to Fowler, "Johnny Carson started the jokes about me and Marlin in his monologues".
+This was commonly parodied as Perkins saying "I'll wait here [someplace safe] while Jim does something or other with the dangerous animal."
+However, according to a 1997 interview with Fowler, Perkins never said any such thing: according to Fowler, "Johnny Carson started the jokes about me and Marlin in his monologues."

 Perkins often featured pet chimpanzees in the studio: one named "W. K." (Wild Kingdom); the other named "Mr. Moke", after the Mini Moke vehicle.

 Wild Kingdom increased ecological and environmental awareness in the United States.
 Its exciting footage brought the wilds of Africa, the Amazon River, and other exotic locales into the living rooms of millions of Americans.
-It created an interest in commercial nature programming that led to several other wildlife documentary programs going on the air, including Animal World, Wild, Wild World of Animals and Lorne Greene's New Wilderness, and in subsequent decades, to entire cable television networks devoted to these topics, such as the Discovery Channel and Animal Planet.
-Many fans of wildlife documentaries still consider Wild Kingdom the "gold standard" against which other such shows are compared.
+It created an interest in commercial nature programming that led to several other wildlife documentary programs going on the air, including Animal World; Wild, Wild World of Animals; and Lorne Greene's New Wilderness, and in subsequent decades, to entire cable television networks devoted to these topics, such as the Discovery Channel and Animal Planet.

 Mutual of Omaha owns the rights to the program, but several episodes have been released on DVD from BCI Eclipse under license from Mutual of Omaha.
-Some episodes are also available on an official YouTube channel.
+Some episodes are also available on the Wild Kingdom official YouTube channel.

-Controversy

-The show was criticized in the 1982 investigative piece "Cruel Camera" by The Fifth Estate, a news magazine program on Canada's CBC Television network, for claims of staging scenes of animal capture or "rescue" simply for dramatic effect or theatrical opportunity, which could thus be construed as cruelty or create undue risk to the creatures.
-Several interviewees who had worked on Wild Kingdom confirmed the rumors that many of the sequences were staged, such as in the episode where Perkins and crew captured a bear in the Florida swamps.
-In fact, the bear had actually been "placed" there by the production.
-Perkins denied such allegations on camera, and when interviewer Bob McKeown pressed him, said, I'd like you to stop your camera right now, please.